HelpChat/Gary/README.md

 ```java
 @Inject private ClassYouWantToInject classYouWantToInject;
 ```
 Once you've made your command class, go into me.piggypiglet.gary.Gary and add an instance of your command class to the stream under "commands" in the register method.<br/><br/>Be sure to test your new class via your own server before making a pull request.
-Once you've tested and made the pull request, I'll review over you code and if accepted, your contributions will go live immediately.
+Once you've tested and made the pull request, I'll review over your code and if accepted, your contributions will go live immediately.